The Thing About Losing Everything

 Oh my God.

-including the little, our little address above the door was there.
+including our little address above the door was there.

 That was probably one of the worst moments of my life to date.